keycloak/keycloak-community/design/multi-factor-admin-and-step-up.md

 For OIDC there is no way to do this.
 The `amr` parameter can describe which authenticators are used with the Authentication Method Reference `amr` Claim, which is defined within the [core specification](https://openid.net/specs/openid-connect-core-1_0.html) with some extra information in [rfc8176](https://tools.ietf.org/html/rfc8176).
-However, there is no described way to use this to ask for specific authentication categories.
+However, this is only used to _list_ the credential type used for the login, but cannot be used request a specific credential type.

 #### Forcing authentication